edselllll/edselllll/README.md

 # 👋 Hi, I'm Edsel!

 🎓 I'm currently pursuing a Bachelor of Science (Honours) in Data Science & Analytics at the National University of Singapore (NUS), currently in my penultimate year!
+I am an avid explorer in the world of data, and love to learn new things in the world of data and tech.

 ---